Ideas for venturing further afield than Craigengar

 If coming by train, it may be cheaper for you to book a ticket to West Calder instead of buying a separate ticket from Edinburgh or Glasgow to West Calder, the nearest train station.

-http://www.edinburghcityprivatehire.com/ is an alternative Edinburgh firm which will collect/ deliver groups from the airport or transport them into the City Centre.
+www.edinburghcityprivatehire.com/ will collect/ deliver groups from the airport or transport them into the City Centre.

-Also available is a subsidised booked-in-advance taxi bus (with daytime limitations) which you can get only from West Calder to Crosswoodhill and vice-versa.
+Also available is a subsidised booked-in-advance taxi bus (with daytime limitations) which you can get from only from West Calder to Crosswoodhill and vice-versa.
 Ask for details.

 You may now want to return to the Craigengar Page to reassure yourselves just how relaxing a place and space it is to come home to ?